-Just in case you need a quick summary: If we experience suffering, we are stuck in samsara, which is relentlessly painful because we see things in a confused way.
+Just in case you need a quick summary: If we experience suffering, that is a sure sign that we are stuck in samsara, a state of relentless pain ranging from dissatisfaction to tragedy, brought about through seeing things in a confused way, not the way they really are.
 There is an alternative — only one — called nirvana, which is freedom from confusion and hence complete freedom from suffering.
 Who wouldn’t want that?
 The bad news: samsara will never transform into nirvana unless we roll up our sleeves and do the hard work of clearing up our confused way of seeing things.
 As Tai Situ Rinpoche put it in his commentary on The Third Karmapa’s Mahamudra Prayer, “Whatever it took Milarepa to become enlightened, it will take us too.
 If we think we will become enlightened by taking a nice warm bath every day, watching television, going to different restaurants, and enjoying our life, this is a ridiculous notion.”
-The good news: we can do this, and Gampopa is going to tell us exactly how, and he has already laid out the path for us in his list of six topics.
+The good news: we can do this, Gampopa is going to tell us exactly how, and he has already laid out the path for us in his list of six topics.

 In the first three chapters, Gampopa will explain the first three topics, which are the prerequisites we need in order to begin our journey on the path to full awakening.
 Stay tuned!

 Class audio 10.11.2018: click here or in blogroll at right